ohmpi/ohmpi/doc/source/source_rst/software/operations/interfaces.rst

 Alternatively to a local webserver, the Raspberry Pi can be configured as a used as a Wi-Fi Access Point (AP).
-Then other laptop or mobile devices can connect to the WiFi of the Raspberry Pi and interact with the webinterface.
+Then other laptop or mobile devices can connect to the WiFi of the Raspberry Pi and interact with the web interface.
 See instructions in the "run_http_interface_on_start.txt" file in the repository.

 Python interface